apioo/psx/doc/getting_started/controller.rst

         }
     }

-More informations at the :ref:`schema concept <concept/schema>`.
+More informations at the psx schema project.
 The following annotations are available for the controller:

 +--------------+--------------+------------------------------------------------------+
 | Annotation   | Target       | Example                                              |